-Marijuana will officially be legalized on October 17, giving provincial governments time to adapt, implement regulations, and set up the necessary operational and sales infrastructure with authorized sellers.
+Marijuana is officially legalized as of October 17, 2018.
+The long awaited day having been pushed back from July 1st, 2018, has given provincial governments time to adapt, implement regulations, and set up the necessary operational and sales infrastructure with authorized sellers.

-As more locations crop up, we’ll be adding them to the map.
-If you are looking to become a licensed marijuana producer or have questions about where you stand with regards to the transition from non-government to government sanctioned dispensaries, contact us for a consultation on your questions.
+As more locations crop up, we will be adding them to the map.
+If you are looking to become a licensed marijuana producer or have questions about where you stand with regards to the law about dispensaries, contact us for a consultation on your questions.
+We cover the London, Oakville, and Toronto areas.
 We cover the Oakville, Oakville, and Toronto areas.